 As for 15.534, with an additional two-hour seminar each week providing a more advanced treatment of theory and procedures in arbitration, bargaining, conciliation and mediation.

 15.539 Industrial Relations 3B (Honours) S2 L2T2

-Excluded: 15.575, 15.534.
+Commerce/Arts prerequisite: 15.538.
+Excluded: 15.575, 15.535.

 Principles, procedures, techniques and data sources used for research in the field of industrial relations.